imagina/imaginacms-requestable/README.md

       // Optional: this form is used to get the fields data of the requestable, need to be a setting name previously charged with the formId
       "formId" => "module::settingNameForm",

+      // Optional: This columns has true by default "internal" => false,

       //requestable events to dispatch
       "events" => [
           "create" => "Modules\\ModuleName\\Events\\EventDispatchedWhenRequestWasCreated",